seek-oss/braid-design-system/DESIGN.md

 SEEK's interface is a clean and modern marketplace built on a single, cohesive visual language.
 It features a **confident magenta brand accent** on a **white** canvas.

-The layout feels **open** and is highly systematic: components never own their surrounding white space, instead all spacing is applied purposfully with layout components like Stack, Inline, Columns and Tiles, each consuming a shared scale of space tokens (see **5 Layout Principles** for details).
+The layout feels **open** and is highly systematic: components never own their surrounding white space, instead all spacing is applied purposfully with layout components like Stack, Inline, Columns and Tiles, each consuming a shared scale of space tokens (see **4 Layout and space scale** for details).

 The typography uses **SEEK Sans**, a custom font that feels warm and approachable while echoing the rounded geometry of components.